 - have liver problems

 - are breastfeeding or plan to breastfeed.
 It is not known if Cometriq passes into your breast milk.
-You and your healthcare provider should decide if you will take Cometriq or breastfeed.
-You should not do both.
+Do not breastfeed during treatment and for 4 months after the final dose of Cometriq.

 Tell your healthcare provider about all the medicines you take, including prescription or over-the-counter medicines, vitamins, and herbal supplements.
 Cometriq and certain other medicines may affect each other causing side effects.

 How should I take Cometriq?